 With a larger diameter seat tube and routing, the Zulus are now able to accommodate a dropper seat post.
 I personally am super happy about this.
 Dropper posts are life-changing for mountain biking!
 For kids, I think even more so.
 Now kids don’t have to have their seat height at a happy medium.

-Kids’ seats usually have to be just high enough to pedal but low enough to be able to stand up and move the bike around underneath them on a downhill.
+With many other high-end 24 inch kids bikes, kids’ seats usually have to be just high enough to pedal but low enough to be able to stand up and move the bike around underneath them on a downhill.
 With a dropper post, they can be efficient on the climbs and get that seat out of the way on the downs.
 Being able to drop the seat all the way down also makes getting on and off the bike so much easier.
 Once on, they can then quickly pop the seat up and start pedaling away.

 Cranks & Tires